-Linear: Distributes the credit for the conversion equally across all clicks on the path.
+Linear: Distributes the credit for the conversion equally across all ad interactions on the path.

-Time decay: Gives more credit to clicks that happened closer in time to the conversion.
+Time decay: Gives more credit to ad interactions that happened closer in time to the conversion.
 Credit is distributed using a 7-day half-life.
-In other words, a click 8 days before a conversion gets half as much credit as a click 1 day before a conversion.
+In other words, an ad interaction 8 days before a conversion gets half as much credit as an ad interaction 1 day before a conversion.

-Position-based: Gives 40% of credit to both the first- and last-clicked ads and corresponding keyword, with the remaining 20% spread out across the other clicks on the path.
+Position-based: Gives 40% of credit to both the first and last ad interactions and corresponding keywords, with the remaining 20% spread out across the other ad interactions on the path.

 - In the "Linear" attribution model, each keyword would share equal credit (25% each) for the conversion.

-- In the "Position-based" attribution model, "hotel tuscany" and "3 star hotel paulina florence" would each receive 40% credit, while "hotel florence" and "3 star hotel florence" would each receive 10% credit.
+- In the "Position-based" attribution model, "restaurant tuscany" and "3 star restaurant abigaille florence" would each receive 40% credit, while "restaurant florence" and "3 star restaurant florence" would each receive 10% credit.

 - In the "Data-driven" attribution model, each keyword would receive part of the credit, depending on how much it contributed to driving the conversion.

+The attribution model you choose only affects the conversion action to which it's applied.
 The setting also affects any bid strategies that use the data in the "Conversions" column.
-This means that if you use an automated bid strategy that optimizes for conversions, such as Target CPA, Enhanced cost-per-click (ECPC), or Target ROAS, the attribution model you select will affect how your bids are optimized.
+This means that if you use an automated bid strategy that optimizes for conversions, such as Target cost per action (Target CPA), Enhanced cost-per-click (ECPC), or Target return on ad spend (Target ROAS), the attribution model you select will affect how your bids are optimized.